 Apply this rule to the titles of other government office holders and department officials.

-parliamentary secretariesunder the Ministers of State Act 1952.
+- Assistant ministers are designated as parliamentary secretaries under the Ministers of State Act 1952.

 Always use ‘for’ (not ‘of’) for a minister’s portfolio.